grahame/pharus/README.md

 While this started as a fun project, the liturgical light has added meaningfully to my pattern of daily worship.
 When I get up in the morning, one of the first things I see is the colour of the day, coming through the study door.
-When it's red, or white, I find myself wondering which saint or martyr is marked this day
+When it's red, or white, I find myself wondering which saint or martyr is marked this day.

+The initial release of this software was made on the Feast of the Epiphany, 2024.
+I'm not sure there could be a much more appropriate day for that to happen!

 ## Future directions